Family Systems Therapy

-Many psychological issues begin early in life and stem from relationships within the family of origin, or the family one grows up in, even though these issues often surface later on in life.
-Families in conflict, as well as couples and individuals with issues and concerns related to their families of origin, can benefit from family systems therapy.
-This treatment approach can be helpful for such mental health conditions as depression, bipolar disorder, anxiety, personality disorders, addiction, and food-related disorders.
-Family systems therapy has also been shown to help individuals and family members better control and cope with physical disabilities and disorders.
+Many psychological difficulties begin early in life and stem from relationships within the family of origin, or the family one grows up in, even though these problems often surface later in life.
+Families in conflict, as well as couples and individuals with concerns related to their families of origin, can benefit from family systems therapy.

 What to Expect

 Based on his knowledge of family patterns and systems theory, which looks at the parts of a system (such as individual family members) in relation to the whole (the family), Bowen believed that the personalities, emotions, and behaviors of grown individuals are a result of their birth order, their role within their family of origin and the coping mechanisms they have developed for dealing with emotional family difficulties.
 To understand the family system, the family must be viewed as a whole, and that what defines a family is more than the people who make it up but also how they interact with each other to create a unique family dynamic.